 Stir with ice cubes for 45 seconds.
 Strain into chilled cocktail glass.
 No garnish.
 Sip, and imagine you are strolling through a forest of dogwood blossoms.

 Making the Dogwood at home has been an interesting challenge.
-I’d love to get the real recipe some day just to verify my proportions, but knowing that it will never be exactly like the one we had at The Violet Hour will help keep the original cocktail at legendary status.
-Still, I think I have a decent facsimile and I’ll continue to enjoy this version, even if my combination of bitters seems twisted and unusual.
-With all that the Manhattan has to offer, I don’t really mind getting it wrong once in a while!
+We’d love to get the real recipe some day just to verify our proportions, but knowing that it will never be exactly like the one we had at The Violet Hour will help keep the original cocktail at legendary status.
+Still, we think we have a decent facsimile and we will continue to enjoy this version, even if our combination of bitters seems twisted and unusual.
+With all that the Manhattan has to offer, we don’t really mind getting it wrong once in a while!